 As a result, fascists aim to use the country's assets to increase the country's strength.
 This often leads to a nationalization of assets, and in this, fascism resembles Marxism — an anti-capitalist economic, philosophical and political framework of beliefs that promote a classless society, according to the Center for the Study of Language and Information at Stanford University in California.

 Guided by the principle of extreme nationalism, fascist regimes tend to perform similar actions, though the particulars differ, author George Orwell wrote in his essay "What Is Fascism?"
 According to Paxton, who has written several books on the subject, including "The Anatomy of Fascism" (Vintage, 2005), these regimes make use of grand gestures, such as parades and leaders' dramatic entrances.

 Paxton also said that fascism is based more on feelings than philosophical ideas (which may explain why fascism can be hard to define).
-In his 1988 essay "The Five Stages of Fascism," published in 1998 in the Journal of Modern History, he defined seven "mobilizing passions" for fascist regimes.
+In "The Five Stages of Fascism," he defined seven "mobilizing passions" for fascist regimes.
 They are:

 - The primacy of the group.
 Supporting the group feels more important than maintaining individual rights.

 - Believing that one's group is a victim.
 This justifies any behavior against the group's enemies.

 - The belief that individualism and liberalism enable dangerous decadence and have a negative effect on the group.

 - A strong sense of community or brotherhood.

 - Individual self-esteem is tied to the perceived greatness of the group.
 Paxton called this an "enhanced sense of identity and belonging."